-The future dedication of an Interstate 14 and/or Interstate 27 Ports to Plains corridor opened up intrastate commerce and international trade.
+The dedication of Interstate 14 (Gulf Coast Strategic Highway System) and Interstate 27 (Ports to Plains) corridors will open up intrastate commerce and international trade.
 This plan contains elements that will expedite travel and the free movement of commerce within and through the San Angelo Metropolitan Area.

 Important elements of the plan are projects that will improve the principal arterials that pass through the metropolitan area and the connections between these arterials and major traffic generators.
-The MPO Technical Advisory Committee and the Policy Board are also spending significant energy and funding to complete a freight relief route around the city to handle the increased freight and traffic associated with the associated enterprise.
+The MPO Technical Advisory Committee and the Policy Board are also spending significant energy and funding to complete a freight relief route around the city to handle the increased freight and people traffic associated with the associated enterprise.
+Land use, future vision and economic development are under constant evaluation by the committee and our planning partners in the Planning Area.